RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Failure Pattern Analysis of Coding Agents' Trajectories on SWE-bench-Live/MultiLang Windows

 Failure pattern on Windows illustrates that:

-\begin{enumerate}[label=(\arabic*), nosep] \item The pattern mostly aligns with that on Linux, with localization the major problem and very few instances of max step reached. \item The proportion of failures to reproduce the issue and execute code both increased significantly, showing that Windows tasks are more difficult in terms of configuring the settings, managing the executable environment and running code successfully. \item However, the proportion of implementation problems (such as being overly specific, corrupted, or incorrectly implemented) drops significantly.
+\begin{enumerate}[label=(\arabic*), nosep] \item The pattern mostly aligns with that on Linux, with localization as the major problem and very few instances reaching max step limit. \item The proportions of failures to reproduce the issue and execute code both increased significantly, showing that Windows tasks are more difficult in terms of configuring the settings, managing the executable environment and running code successfully. \item However, the proportion of implementation problems (such as being overly specific, original functionality corrupted, or fix incorrectly implemented) drops significantly.
 From our initial observation, these Windows tasks are relatively easy in code implementation -- mostly writing / fixing the corresponding Windows-specific code given the existing sound implementation in Linux, such as modifying file path from Unix format to Windows format and modifying commands from bash commands to powershell commands.
-The trivial nature of this aspect makes the observed drop in success rate relatively modest As for future work, we plan to conduct a more comprehensive analysis of the categories and recurring patterns of Windows tasks derived from GitHub issues. \end{enumerate}
+The trivial nature of this aspect makes the observed drop in success rate relatively modest.
+As for future work, we plan to conduct a more comprehensive analysis of the categories and recurring patterns of Windows tasks derived from GitHub issues. \end{enumerate}